-Explore the best rated trails in Port Huron, MI.
-Whether you're looking for an easy walking trail or a bike trail like the Clinton River Park Trail and Polly Ann Trail.
-With more than 12 trails covering 165 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Port Huron, MI, whether you're looking for an easy walking trail or a bike trail like the Linear Park Pathway and Polly Ann Trail .
+With more than 12 trails covering 171 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 I rate this trail with 3 stars because of the good asphalt surface and the connection to other trails.
 The majority of the trail is boring north of 29 Mile heading towards Richmond.
 Not many places to stop along the trail and enjoy the view, because there aren’t any, definitely needs improvement.

 A very nice trail with enough greenery to feel secluded from urban sprawl.
 The majority of the trail through Rochester Hills is not “bike friendly”, recycled asphalt does not make for the best riding experience.
 The trail is manageable for a cyclist with experience riding in many different trail conditions, I would not recommend this trail for a novice cyclist.

 This is a very nice wide path that goes I think a little over 2 miles in one direction It has just been resurfaced and is very level.
 At the starting point near the parking lot is a bathroom and drinking fountains.
 They also have picnic tables and benches along the path.
 The only drawback is there’s a spot where at the freeway is very close to the trail and it’s kind of loud.

 I started at the Opdyke Trail Head.
 Headed east and enjoyed the first mile of two through Auburn Hills which was newly paved.
 Outside of Auburn Hills the trail became crushed asphalt.
 I rode to Rochester Hills and turned around.
 I do not like riding on this crap.
 Also there were several very busy roads to cross.